 I loved the suggestion from a friend to buy magnets as souvenirs and use a piece of sheet metal and a thrift store frame to display trip memories at home and start fun conversations with guests.
 We often buy ornaments on our adventures and retell stories at Christmas when we pull them out.

-The best road trips make the travel matter as much as the destination.
-We asked our readers for some of their best car activities for tweens:
+The best family roadtrips make the travel matter as much as the destination.
+We asked our readers for some of their best road trip activities for tweens:

 - Reinvent the idea of giving small kids a prize each hour for good behavior.
 For every hour of harmony in the car, each kid picks a number.
 Each number corresponds to incentives like picking the next DVD or song or earning a dollar to spend at the next gas station stop.